Guess how many subway tiles I broke/screwed up during my first backsplash tiling job? 40.

 5. Ditch the pencil, and embrace the magic marker.

 I’m a pencil person.
-It’s just something that happens to classical musicians (I taught high school choir for a while before becoming a SAHM).
+It’s just something that happens to classical musicians (I taught high school choir for a while).
 I know some people are die-hard-pens-forever-don’t-give-me-your-pencil-trash people, but they’re wrong (just kidding, if that’s you, I still love you).

 But guys, I let my love blind me.
 For about two hours, I tried to mark on the tiles with a pencil and it was not going well.
 So I went out to the garage to grab a marker (I just used an old Crayola one we had lying around) and never looked back.
 You can actually even use a Sharpie, but why?